scala-js/scala-js/linker/shared/src/main/scala/org/scalajs/linker/backend/wasmemitter/README.md

 ### Basic structure

 We use GC `struct`s to represent instances of classes.
-The structs start with a `vtable` reference and an `itables` reference, which are followed by user-defined fields.
+The structs start with a `vtable` reference, which is followed by user-defined fields.
 The declared supertypes of those `struct`s follow the *class* hierarchy (ignoring interfaces).

-The `vtable` and `itables` references are immutable.
+The `vtable` reference is immutable.
 User-defined fields are always mutable as the WebAssembly level, since they are mutated in the constructors.

 For example, given the following IR classes: